Locally elliptic actions, torsion groups, and nonpositively curved spaces: Introduction

 For nonpositively curved complexes we have in mind (see Section~\ref{s:motiv}) having a bounded orbit (for a group, or a single automorphism) is usually equivalent to having a fixed point.
 Therefore, `locally elliptic' can be thought of as `every group element fixes a point' and, correspondingly, `elliptic' should mean `having a global fixed point'.
 An actual conjecture being a clarification of the above Meta-Conjecture is formulated in Section~\ref{s:motiv}, where we also describe in detail motivations and earlier related results.
 Let us just mention here that the Meta-Conjecture is related to and motivated by, notably: the Tits Alternative, property (FA), Kazhdan's property (T), automatic continuity.

-Our main aim in this paper is proving the Meta-Conjecture for a large class of nonpositively curved complexes (see Section~\ref{sec:orthoscheme} for explaining all the notions involved).
+Our main aim in this paper is proving the Meta-Conjecture for a large class of nonpositively curved complexes (see Section~\ref{sec:Helly} for the definition of combinatorial dimension).

-\bmthm Let a finitely generated group act on a locally finite graph $\Gamma$ with stable intervals and of finite combinatorial dimension.
+\bmthm Let a finitely generated group act on a graph $\Gamma$ of finite combinatorial dimension.
 If the action is locally elliptic then it is elliptic.
-In particular, every action of finitely generated torsion group on $\Gamma$ is elliptic. \emthm
+In particular, every action of a finitely generated torsion group on $\Gamma$ is elliptic. \emthm

+Note that in the case when $X$ is a \catz complex, the answer is known only in dimension $2$ (see~\cite{NOP-D}) or with strong restrictions on the group (see~\cite{Izeki_Karlsson}).
+It is therefore striking that for all graphs with finite combinatorial dimension, we have a very simple and general answer to that question.